SeeedDocument/Seeed-WiKi/docs/LoRa_LoRaWan_Gateway_Kit.md

 Regarding the gateway module RHF0M301, it is a 10 channel(8 x Multi-SF + 1 x Standard LoRa + 1 x FSK) LoRaWan gateway moduel with a 24pin DIP port on board, users can easily connect the RHF0M301 with PRI 2 bridge RHF4T002, adapter for Raspberry Pi 3 and RHF0M301.
 We also included a 868MHz antenna, an 8GB SD card and USB cables, Ethernet Cables and other accessories.

-!!!note
+!!!Warning
-    This wiki works for both 868MHz kit and 915MHz kit
+    Please always plug 3.7V Lipo battery incase USB power supply is not suffient.
+This wiki works for both 868MHz kit and 915MHz kit.

 |868MHz Kit with Raspberry Pi 3|[![](https://github.com/SeeedDocument/Seeed-WiKi/raw/master/docs/images/300px-Get_One_Now_Banner-ragular.png)](https://www.seeedstudio.com/LoRa-LoRaWAN-Gateway-868MHz-Kit-with-Raspberry-Pi-3-p-2823.html)|
 |---|---|